ismo-karkkainen/fileio/README.md

     https://github.com/ismo-karkkainen/edicta
     https://github.com/ismo-karkkainen/specificjson

-For unit tests, you need https://github.com/onqtam/doctest to compile them.
+For unit tests, https://github.com/onqtam/doctest is included as git subtree with prefix doctest.
-Install into location for which `#include <doctest/doctest.h>` works.

 You need cmake and a C++ compiler that supports 2017 standard.
 Assuming a build directory parallel to the fileio directory, you can use: